Published: December 2016

 Effective sampling is of paramount importance to the success of any pharmaceutical critical utility system.
 Extracting a representative sample from a utility system can be an involved and complicated process and error may be introduced.
 Improper sampling may have a negative impact on company image, cost, productivity, ethics, and regulatory liability.

-The ISPE Good Practice Guide on Sampling for Pharmaceutical Water, Steam, and Process Gases covers the critical utilities of pharmaceutical water, pharmaceutical steam, and pharmaceutical process gases.
+The Guide covers the critical utilities of pharmaceutical water, pharmaceutical steam, and pharmaceutical process gases.
 Guidance is provided on aspects of sampling from valve design, the number, location, and placement of sample valves, sampling technique, frequency, and sample storage including delivery to the testing laboratory.

-The ISPE Good Practice Guide on Sampling for Pharmaceutical Water, Steam, and Process Gases aims to establish good manufacturing practices for sampling to minimize sample contamination from human contact, error, atmospheric, or environmental conditions which could alter laboratory results, and provide inaccurate data.
+The Guide aims to establish good manufacturing practices for sampling to minimize sample contamination from human contact, error, atmospheric, or environmental conditions which could alter laboratory results and provide inaccurate data.

 The scope of this Good Practice Guide stops when the sample is delivered to the laboratory for analysis.